 He blesses us with His fruit and His gifts.

 We understand that we need to go on being filled with the Holy Spirit and to not quench His action.

 (Joel 2:28-29, John 16:8, 1 Cor 14:1, Gal 5: 22-3,

 Eph 5:18, 1 Thess 5:19)

-We believe that God’s covenants, promises, gifts and calling to Israel are irrevocable, and that Gentiles can only receive the New Covenant by being grafted into Israel.
+We believe that God’s covenants, promises, gifts and calling to Israel are irrevocable, understanding that Gentiles who accept Yeshua as their Savior and receive the New Covenant are grafted into Israel.

 We believe that the return of the people of Israel to their historic land is part of the outworking of God’s final purposes and will lead to the saving of all Israel.

 We understand that we are to honor Him by blessing the Jewish people and praying for the peace of Jerusalem.

 (Je 31: 3&35-37, Ezek 34: 22-30, Zech 12:10,